-Also known as crab fingers, these delicious little finger food treats are typically served up as an appetizer in most New Orleans seafood restaurants.
+Also known as crab fingers, these delicious little finger food treats are typically served up as the perfect appetizer in most New Orleans seafood restaurants.
 You'll sometimes find them on a seafood platter too.

 There's a busy time of year for the Blue Crabs we get around here (south Louisiana) and that is late spring through early fall.
 Not that you can't find crabs outside of that time, which is why crab-season is year round in Lousiana, but you will find them in more abundance in the summer.

 I decided I was going to post this recipe when I shared my Stuffed Crab recipe earlier on this site, and if you really like crab dishes I also have the best Corn and Crab Bisque recipe you'll ever try.